caarfken/PyEdit/README.md

 ## Installation
 ### Important!
 Do not move any of the files individually.
 You will have to redownload if you do so.

 Go to [github.com/caarfken/PyEdit/releases/latest](https://github.com/caarfken/PyEdit/releases/latest) and click on the file for your operating system (for example, Linux Build) and wait for the download to complete.
-Unzip the downloaded file into a new folder and enter the folder.
+Unzip the downloaded files into a new folder and enter the folder.
 ### Linux
 Make "main" executable and it is now installed portably!
 Just double-click to run.
 ### Mac & Windows